We use affiliate links and may receive a small commission on purchases.

 - Attachment clips that connect the rainfly to the tent body for one-piece pitching

-The Marmot Limestone, in a few words, is the Taj Mahal, White House, Sydney Opera House, and Edinburgh Castle combined of the world of 6-season tents.
-It’s palatial in proportions, expertly designed, built to last, classy as hell, and, all told, something that the average tent aficionado would be happy to just sit and stare at, never mind sleep in.
+The Marmot Halo, in a few words, is the Taj Mahal, White House, Sydney Opera House, and Edinburgh Castle combined of the world of 3-season tents.
+Itโs palatial in proportions, expertly designed, built to last, classy as hell, and, all told, something that the average tent aficionado would be happy to just sit and stare at, never mind sleep in.

 Best Budget: ALPS Mountaineering Meramac 6-Person